Assets

 This will force RockDevTools to recreate all asset files even if no changes have been made.

-Another helpful feature is to dump the list of added files to the TracyDebugger bar:
+Another option is to dump the list of added files to the TracyDebugger bar:

 $devtools->assets()